 The obvious thing you’re missing is the view – landscape, vegetation, wildlife (when backpacking at night, you see mainly bugs, bats, owls, snakes, and lizards).
 Even with a full moon, there’s a little more visibility than a circle of light in a world of black.
 This leaves you feeling like you haven’t seen the place, which won’t be a huge problem if your aim is just covering a certain distance.
 Otherwise, for a new place you’ve never seen before, you’ll come away feeling like you’ve still never seen it at all.

-Dangers of hiking at night
+Dangers of hiking in the dark

 Why people do get lost in the backcountry?
 There can be many different reasons but usually, people get lost because of one or more of the following: